doeixd/shoe-tracker/PWA_DEBUG_GUIDE.md

 ## Overview

-This guide covers the comprehensive PWA debugging capabilities added to the ShoeFit application's `/debug` route.
+This guide covers the comprehensive PWA debugging capabilities added to the MyShoeTracker application's `/debug` route.
 The PWA debugging section provides real-time diagnostics, testing tools, and recommendations for Progressive Web App development.

 ## Features